Crio-Bytes/Web/AWS High Availability Architecture/README.md

 Highly available systems include the capability to recover from unexpected events in the shortest time possible.
 By moving the processes to backup components, these systems minimize downtime or eliminate it.
 This usually requires constant maintenance, monitoring, and initial in-depth tests to confirm that there are no weak points.

-**Application:**If you want to deploy a website and want's your website to be fast, secure and you want your website to be available all the time even in the time of some failure in the network then`High Availabilty Architecture`comes in play.
+**Application:** If you want to deploy a website and want's your website to be fast, secure and you want your website to be available all the time even in the time of some failure in the network then`High Availabilty Architecture`comes in play.

-It is important to create `High Avialability Architecture`to work efficiently without any delay due to failure.
+It is important to create `High Availability Architecture`to work efficiently without any delay due to failure.

 In this MicroByte we will perform following activities: